 This is a unique five-week opportunity to discover Paris through the arts and language.
 The program is a perfect match for one who seeks a study abroad experience with arts courses taught in English.
 French language courses are also available.

-While French courses take place in the classrooms at the Catholic University of Paris, arts courses step out into the city, as professors lead students through museums and monuments of interest, relating foundations of art to the students' own work.
+While French courses take place in the classrooms at the Institut Catholique de Paris, arts courses step out into the city, as professors lead students through museums and monuments of interest, relating foundations of art to the students' own work.
+For those moments when classroom time is needed, arts courses are held in the ISA Paris Office's classroom.

 French courses are available at all language levels.
 All students taking a French language course must complete a two-part French language placement exam, one portion before departure for the program and the other upon arrival in Paris.
 The exam will indicate each student's language proficiency level, and will determine the courses in which the student is eligible to enroll.